 The LGBTIQ Student Support Liaison Officers (SSLOs) promote inclusion and support for LGBTIQ students at the University.
 SSLOs act as a contact and support for international students, provide information about resources to promote health, safety and connection with other students and the community, and support gender affirmation/transition.
 Please click here for a full list of SSLOs.

-As part of our commitment to diversity and inclusion at the University, we're partnering with the Sydney Gay and Lesbian Mardi Gras in 2020 as an official event supporter – marking our fifth year of involvement in the event.
-The official Mardi Gras theme for this year is What Matters and we'll be supporting this with our own vibrant float that will embody our theme: the heart of the matter!
+As part of our commitment to diversity and inclusion at the University, we partnered with the Sydney Gay and Lesbian Mardi Gras in 2020 as an official event supporter – marking our fifth year of involvement in the event.
+The official Mardi Gras theme for this year was What Matters and we supported this with our own vibrant float that embodied our theme: the heart of the matter!